 WGC Bridgestone Invitational 2017 odds: Picks from model that called Spieth's run

-SportsLine simulated the event 10,000 times after calling Matt Kuchar's British Open breakout
+SportsLine simulated the event 10,000 times after calling Jordan Spieth's British Open dominance

 The World Golf Championships continue on Thursday with the Bridgestone Invitational at Firestone Country Club in Akron, Ohio.
 Golf's elite will all be on hand.